How to Start an Employee Resource Group at Your Company

 If you feel like something is missing in your company culture and your coworkers feel similarly, consider starting an ERG.

-Why ERGs matter
+Why ERGs Matter

 A report from Bentley University found that almost 90 percent of Fortune 500 companies have ERGs, and that on average, 8.5 percent of employees at U.S. companies are ERG members.
 ERGs make employees feel more welcome at work and offer an opportunity to be heard and valued by leadership, building a sense of loyalty and connection.

-“ERGs are a great way for C-suite leadership to be mentored by their own employees about topics they may not encounter every day,” says Bethea.
+“ERGs are a great way for C-suite leadership to be mentored by their own employees about topics they may not encounter every day,” said Bethea.
 “ERGs can help leaders understand how their own actions may indirectly impact individuals they don’t have proximity to.
 It can also help them keep their finger on the pulse of the company culture.”

 ERGs offer anyone, regardless of job title, the opportunity to build valuable leadership and problem-solving skills.
 In certain cases, they can even function as focus groups for product testing.
 At their core, ERGs help build companies that better reflect the demographics of this country; they are, therefore, the perfect tool for guiding business decisions that promote more inclusive products and services.